l0wigh/Red/README.md

 ## Build && Installation

-- Clone the repo
+You obviously need the rust toolchain installed on your machine.

-- Enter the cloned repo folder
+`git clone https://github.com/L0Wigh/Red && cd Red && cargo install --path .`

-- `cargo install --path .`
+If `~/.cargo/bin` is in your PATH, you now can run `red` to start having fun.

 ## Did you wrote this README.md with Red ?